rsuite/rsuite/docs/pages/components/form/en-US/index.md

 ## Accessibility

+### ARIA properties

+- You should set the `aria-label` or `aria-labelledby` property for each form so that the screen reader can read the purpose of the form correctly.

 - Through the `controlId` prop of `<Form.Group>`, you can set `id` on `<Form.Control>` and set `htmlFor` on `<Form.ControlLabel>`.
 In addition, `aria-labelledby` and `aria-describeby` will be generated for `<Form.Control>`, corresponding to the `id` of `<Form.ControlLabel>` and `<Form.HelpText>`.

 ```html